Guillaume Dustan

-Guillaume Dustan (November 28, 1965, Paris – October 3, 2005) was an openly gay French writer.
+Guillaume Dustan (28 November 1965, Paris – 3 October 2005) was an openly gay French writer.
 Dustan's 1998 novel, In My Room, brought the author instant notoriety for his masterful use of autofiction and depiction of gay glamour and romance in mid-1990s Paris.

 Early life and education

 Dustan was born William Baranès in France in 1965.
 He graduated from the École nationale d'administration and worked as an administrative judge before turning to writing.
 He used the pen name Guillaume Dustan from 1995 onwards.

 Work

-Dustan's first novel, Dans ma chambre (In My Room), brought him immense fame in France for his ambitious portrayal of gay life in a Paris celebrated for its sensual pleasures and haunted by the AIDS crisis.
+Dustan's first novel, Dans ma chambre (In My Room) (1996), brought him immense fame in France for his ambitious portrayal of gay life in a Paris celebrated for its sensual pleasures and haunted by the AIDS crisis.
 He also edited Le Rayon Gay, a collection of books, for Balland.

-He was also a short film producer and he films he has produced include Nous and Back.
+He was also a short film producer, and the films he produced include Nous and Back.

-In 2004, Dustan played a role in the film Process written & directed by C. S. Leigh.
-He was the employee who checks Béatrice Dalle into the hotel where she later takes her own life.
+In 2004, Dustan played a role in the film Process written & directed by C. S. Leigh, as the employee who checked Béatrice Dalle's character into the hotel where she later took her own life.
 The film also stars Guillaume Depardieu.

 Dustan's writing has been compared to Renaud Camus, Marguerite Duras, Hervé Guibert, Celine's Journey to the End of the Night, Eugene O'Neill's Long Day's Journey into Night, and Bret Easton Ellis.
-Critic Bruce Hainley writes that Dustan celebrated Duras for her liberating sense of abjection and "alcoholizations of the first person," including her “bad French, her badly written books of the ’eighties and ’nineties.”
+Critic Bruce Hainley writes that Dustan celebrated Duras for her liberating sense of abjection and "alcoholizations of the first person", including her “bad French, her badly written books of the ’eighties and ’nineties”.